Background

 In some situations, a medial statement may require a particular brand of product as a substitute, rather than specifying a generic alternative.
 The SFA should provide the brand required in the medical statement, unless a generic or alternative brand is authorized by the family through the Section 504 team process.

 Generally, the SFA must provide the modification required by the medical statement.
 In very rare cases, the modification request could be denied because the cost of the modification would fundamentally alter the nature of the SFA’s program, but only if the SFA can prove that the LEA cannot afford to make the modification, based on all of the resources that are available.
-If an SFA declines a request, the SFA is required to ensure that the child’s parents and guardians understands their rights under the procedural safeguards process.
+If an SFA declines a request, the SFA is required to ensure that the child’s parents and guardians understand their rights under the procedural safeguards process.

 Procedural Safeguards

 LEAs should work with the school food service staff to implement procedures for parents and guardians to request modifications to meal service for children with disabilities and to resolve grievances.
-LEAs may use their existing procedures to address requests to accommodate students with disabilities in the classroom in compliance with Section 504 of the Rehabilitation Act or the IDEA to receive requests and resolve grievances for food service modifications.
+LEAs may use their existing procedures to address requests to accommodate students with disabilities in the classroom in compliance with Section 504 or the IDEA to receive requests and resolve grievances for food service modifications.

 Under the procedures, the LEA must, as a minimum:

-• Notify parents and guardians of the process for requesting meal modifications to accommodate a child’s disability
+- Notify parents and guardians of the process for requesting meal modifications to accommodate a child’s disability

-• Arrange for an impartial hearing process to resolve grievances related to requests for modifications based on a disability
+- Arrange for an impartial hearing process to resolve grievances related to requests for modifications based on a disability

-• Include the opportunity for the child’s parents and guardians to participate, be represented by counsel, and examine the record
+- Include the opportunity for the child’s parents and guardians to participate, be represented by counsel, and examine the record

-• Provide notice of the final decision and a procedure for review
+- Provide notice of the final decision and a procedure for review

 For more information on the LEA’s role in providing parents and guardians with guidance on the civil rights and complaint process, visit the CDE's USDA Civil Rights and Complaints web page.